Syskey.exe utility is no longer supported in Windows 10, Windows Server 2016, and later versions

-If an operating system (OS) was externally encrypted by the syskey.exe utility, you'll be unable to upgrade that OS to Windows 10 version 1709, Windows Server version 2004, or a later version of Windows.
+If an operating system (OS) was externally encrypted by the syskey.exe utility, you can't upgrade it to Windows 10 version 1709, Windows Server version 2004, or a later version of Windows.

 If you want to use boot-time OS security, we recommend that you use BitLocker or similar technologies instead of the syskey.exe utility.

-Syskey is a Windows internal root encryption key that is used to encrypt other sensitive OS state data, such as user account password hashes.
-The SysKey utility can be used to add an additional layer of protection, by encrypting the syskey to use an external password.
+Syskey is a Windows internal root encryption key that's used to encrypt other sensitive OS state data, such as user account password hashes.
+The SysKey utility can be used to add an extra layer of protection, by encrypting the syskey to use an external password.
 In this state, the OS blocks the boot process and prompt users for the password (either interactively or by reading from a floppy disk).

 Unfortunately, the syskey encryption key and the use of syskey.exe are no longer considered secure.
 Syskey is based on weak cryptography that can easily be broken in modern times.
-The data that is protected by syskey is very limited and doesn't cover all files or data on the OS volume.
+The data that's protected by syskey is limited and doesn't cover all files or data on the OS volume.
 The syskey.exe utility has also been known to be used by hackers as part of ransomware scams.